Posted by Martin Heller Potempa & Sheppard, PLLC on April 29, 2021

 It’s no shock that custody battles can become heated, especially when one party isn’t willing to compromise.
-Unfortunately, it becomes even more complicated when one parent fails to follow the TN parenting plan that has been established by the courts.
-But what can be done in these situations?
+Unfortunately, it becomes even more complicated when one parent fails to follow the court-approved TN parenting plan.
+But what can you do in these situations?

 Understanding the TN Parenting Plan